krateng/proxymloxy/README.md

 # proxymloxy

-Proxymloxy helps you make your Proxmox containers easily accessible via HTTPS without lots of boilerplate configuration.
+Proxymloxy helps you make your Proxmox or Docker / Podman containers easily accessible via HTTPS without lots of boilerplate configuration.